 Sometimes, between life and death stands the ambulance service.
-Ambulance on BBC One followed staff in our control room and out on the road making life-saving decisions.
+BAFTA winning Ambulance is on Thursday nights at 9pm on BBC One following staff in our control room and out on the road making life-saving decisions.

-During BBC One’s recent eight-part series called Ambulance, viewers saw how our staff deal with an increasingly busy service, an ageing population and the challenges of responding to 999 calls in urban and rural settings.
-The series proved exceptionally popular with viewers and, each week, featured remarkable staff and heart-warming, emotional and difficult to watch (at times!) stories.
+Hot on the heels on the success of series two in the West Midlands, Ambulance has returned with another eight-part series, filmed during one of the toughest winters ever faced by the NHS.
+Viewers will once again see how our staff deal with an increasingly busy service, an ageing population and the challenges of responding to 999 calls in urban and rural settings.
+Every episode features remarkable staff and heart-warming, emotional and difficult to watch (at times!) stories.

 Once again we’ll be live tweeting throughout each episode using #Ambulance so why not join the conversation with thousands of viewers during the series by visiting @officialwmas on Twitter, Facebook and Instagram.